Gonzalo-Bruna/listaContactos/README.md

 # ListaContactos

+Contact List made with angular for the web engineering course!
+If you wanna see the project working without compiling with a dev server, visit [this link](https://milista-contactos.web.app/).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.7.

 ## Development server

+Before running, make sure to use the command `npm intall` to install node_module directory to run the program properly.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding